paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

 **(b) Participation in Gas or Electric Utility Programs.—** The Secretary of Defense shall permit and encourage each military department, Defense Agency, and other instrumentality of the Department of Defense to participate in programs conducted by any gas or electric utility for the management of energy demand or for energy conservation.

-**(c) Acceptance of Financial Incentive, Goods, or Services.—** The Secretary of Defense may authorize any military installation to accept any financial incentive, goods, or services generally available from a State or local government a 11 So in original. gas or electric utility, to adopt technologies and practices that the Secretary determines are in the interests of the United States and consistent with the energy performance goals for the Department of Defense.
+**(c) Acceptance of Financial Incentive, Goods, or Services.—** The Secretary of Defense may authorize any military installation to accept any financial incentive, goods, or services generally available from a State or local government or gas or electric utility, to adopt technologies and practices that the Secretary determines are in the interests of the United States and consistent with the energy performance goals for the Department of Defense.

 **(d) Agreements With Gas or Electric Utilities.—**